 The Most Common Ground Fishing Accidents

-Vessel disasters accounted for more than half of fishing deaths and include capsizing, collisions, and sinking.
-Safety training for such incidents as well as proper safety equipment like working life vests and life rafts could prevent fatalities.
+Vessel disasters accounted for over half of fishing deaths, including capsizing, collisions, and sinking.
+Safety training for such incidents and proper safety equipment like working life vests and life rafts could prevent fatalities.

-Falls overboard caused the second largest number of deaths in the industry, and again, safety precautions could prevent many of the resulting deaths.
+Falls overboard caused the industry’s second-largest number of deaths.
+Again, safety precautions could prevent many of the resulting deaths.
 None of the workers who fell overboard and drowned were wearing personal flotation devices.

-Lumpers also risk falling into the water and drowning or suffering hypothermia, getting snagged in fishing lines, being hit by moving equipment, or being trapped between a boat and the dock.
-Any of these accidents can cause serious injuries and may even be fatal.
+Lumpers also risk falling into the water and drowning or suffering hypothermia, getting snagged in fishing lines, being hit by moving equipment or being trapped between a boat and the dock.
+Any of these accidents can cause severe injuries and may even be fatal.

-If you work as a lumper, you may not qualify as a seaman, but you may qualify for benefits under the Longshore and Harbor Workers’ Compensation Act.
-This is a federal workers’ compensation program that guarantees you will receive the money you deserve if you are injured on the job.
+If you work as a lumper, you may not qualify as a seaman, but you may be eligible for benefits under the Longshore and Harbor Workers’ Compensation Act.
+This federal workers’ compensation program guarantees you will receive the money you deserve if you are injured on the job.